sciffany/sciffany.github.io/index.md

 title: Hello there
 ---

-I'm a Year 3 Computer Science student in National University of Singapore with a passion for software development and computer graphics.
+I'm Tiffany Sia Chong, a Year 3 Computer Science student in National University of Singapore with a passion for software development and computer graphics.